What Are G-Codes in Medical Billing? - Detailed Explanation

 Think of G-codes as Medicare’s way of filling the gaps in billing when regular CPT codes don’t apply.

-Why Medicare Uses G-Codes
+Why Medicare Uses G-Codes?

 Medicare often launches new initiatives before CPT codes are created.
 Instead of waiting for the American Medical Association to assign a CPT code, CMS creates a G code.
 These codes can be used immediately and are often later replaced by CPT codes once they become permanent.